 “The Bay Model was simply amazing, could have spent hours there.
 It was just an awesome three days all together.”

-This tour starts and ends at the Sacramento International Airport.
+This tour started and ended at the Sacramento International Airport.

 Regular Price – $840 (one-person single occupancy room).

-Early Bird Price – $815 if you register online by May 14.
+Early Bird Price – $815 if you registered online by May 14.
 Click on the Eventbrite button above.